by Robert Kiyosaki

 Step 1: Right Mindset

 You’re in an accident.
 You wake up disoriented, tired, bleeding.
 Your car is upside down.
-You’ve landed on train tracks and, in the distance, a freight train is coming.
-And it’s coming fast.
+You’ve landed on a railway and a freight train is closing in fast.

 The answer is obvious.
 And yet we so frequently fail this test in life.
 “Our lives are a reflection of our habits“, says Kiyosaki.
 And he’s right.